 Everything we experience at any instant, including memories, must be etched into our instantaneous brain configuration.
-Records of apparent past events should exist in the present configuration.
+Records of apparent past events should exist in the present configuration and its neighbors.
 This is what Barbour alludes to by saying that 'time is in the instant'.
 But why do records give a consistent picture of the past?
-At any moment we are in the possession of a host of redundant records of the same event, and they better be in mutual accord, fitting into a larger explanatory framework we call "science".
+At any moment we are in the possession of a host of redundant records of the same event, and they had better be in mutual accord.
+It is from this consistent mosaic of records that we build models of the laws of Nature.
+We fit the pieces together into a larger explanatory framework we call "science".